zeroluck/docs/sources/admin-guide/configuration/index.md

   server.
 You need to use full DN here.
 As for example, _cn=gluu,dc=company,dc=org_.

 * _Use SSL:_ Use this feature if the backend server allows SSL connectivity.

-* _Max Connections:_ This value defines the maximum number of connection that are allowed to read the backend Active Directory/LDAP server.
-It is recommended to keep the value 2 or three.
+* _Max Connections:_ This value defines the maximum number of connections that are allowed to read the backend Active Directory/LDAP server.
+It is recommended to keep the value of 2 or 3.

-* _Server:_ This contains the backend Active Directory/LDAP server hostname with port i.e. backend.organization.com:389.
-If organization has a failover server, click **Add Server** and more hostnames with port.
+* _Server:_ This contains the backend Active Directory/LDAP server
+  hostname with port i.e. backend.organization.com:389.
+If organization has a failover server, click **Add Server** and add more hostnames with port.

-* _Base DN:_ This contains the location of the Active Directory/LDAP tree from where the Gluu Server shall read the user information.
+* _Base DN:_ This contains the location of the Active Directory/LDAP
+  tree from where the Gluu Server shall read the user information.

 * _Enabled:_ This check-box is to save and push the changes and only to be used when the server administrator has entered all the required values.